 What did Samuel Johnson mean by: There ambush here relentless ruffians lay, And here the fell attorney prowls for prey. - Samuel Johnson Writer · England Copy

-+ If one was to think constantly of death, the business of life would stand still Feraz Zeid, January 10, 2024January 10, 2024, Samuel Johnson, Life And Death, 0 - Samuel Johnson Writer · England
++ The wise man applauds he who he thinks most virtuous; the rest of the world applauds the wealthy.
+Feraz Zeid, January 10, 2024January 10, 2024, Samuel Johnson, Wise, 0 - Samuel Johnson Writer · England

-+ Curiosity, like all other desires, produces pain as well as pleasure.
-Feraz Zeid, January 10, 2024January 10, 2024, Samuel Johnson, Curiosity, Desire, Pain, 0 - Samuel Johnson Writer · England
++ Pity is not natural to man.
+Children always are cruel.
+Savages are always cruel.
+Feraz Zeid, January 10, 2024January 10, 2024, Samuel Johnson, Children, Savages, 0 - Samuel Johnson Writer · England

-+ Had I learned to fiddle, I should have done nothing else.
-Feraz Zeid, September 25, 2023December 24, 2023, Samuel Johnson, 0 - Samuel Johnson Writer · England
++ A man used to vicissitudes is not easily dejected.
+Feraz Zeid, September 18, 2023December 24, 2023, Samuel Johnson, Habit, Trouble, 0 - Samuel Johnson Writer · England

-+ It is in refinement and elegance that the civilized man differs from the savage.
-Feraz Zeid, January 10, 2024January 10, 2024, Samuel Johnson, Elegance, Savages, 0 - Samuel Johnson Writer · England
++ Instead of rating the man by his performances, we rate too frequently the performances by the man.
+Feraz Zeid, January 10, 2024January 10, 2024, Samuel Johnson, 0 - Samuel Johnson Writer · England

 The laws of art are eternal and don’t change at all, as the moral laws don’t change in human beings. - Max Beckmann Painter · Germany